Last Modified: 6/21/2017 Location: FL, PR, USVI Business: Part A, Part B

 • You must use your full legal name.
 Refer to your driver’s license or financial account information.

-• Your surname and other information such as date of birth has to match the information Experian has for you on file.
+• Your surname and other information, such as date of birth, must match the information Experian has for you on file.

 • Do not use nicknames.